dmbarbour/awelon/ABC.md

-See AboutABC for full description and design.
+See AboutABC for full explanations and design.
 This file just records each code, and a pseudocode representation of its type.

         l :: (a * (b * c)) -> ((a * b) * c)
         r :: ((a * b) * c) -> (a * (b * c))